hydra-synthetic-biology/protocols/transformation/Electroporation.md

 0. place cuvette containing just electroporation media into electroporater
 0. press pulse button twice (you should hear a beep)
 0. Press the "time constant" button once. (pulse length should = 3.5 to 6ms.
 If pulse length lands outside slot remake the electroporation media)
-0. Retrieve a 24 well plate and add 20% Dissociation Medium into empty wells equal to the number of eletroporations being done.
+0. Retrieve a 24 well plate and add either Hydra Media or 20% Dissociation Medium into empty wells equal to the number of eletroporations being done.
 0. Remove dish with hydra in Di H2O from 4C
 0. Collect hydra and place up to 5 hydra into empty 1.5 ml epp tubes on ice
 0. Remove 1xPBS leaving hydra behind